lyokha/ngx-export-tools-extra/README.md

 import           Data.ByteString (ByteString)
 import qualified Data.ByteString.Lazy as L

-subrequestFromService :: ByteString -> Bool -> IO L.ByteString
+makeRequest :: ByteString -> Bool -> IO L.ByteString
-subrequestFromService = const . subrequest
+makeRequest = const . makeSubrequest

-ngxExportSimpleService 'subrequestFromService $
-    PersistentService $ Just $ Sec 10
+ngxExportSimpleService 'makeRequest $ PersistentService $ Just $ Sec 10
 ```

-Handler *subrequestFromService* will be used in a *periodical* service which
+Handler *makeRequest* will be used in a *periodical* service which will
-will retrieve data from a specified URI every 10 seconds.
+retrieve data from a specified URI every 10 seconds.

 ###### File *nginx.conf*